pallets/flask/esof/docs/assignment2.md

 * **Post-conditions**:

-1. System will have the package installed.
+1. Flask will have the package installed.

 * **Variations**: